Defining and classifying TQFTs via surgery: Classifying (1+1)-dimensional TQFTs

 Recall that a \emph{Frobenius algebra} is a finite-dimensional unital associative $\F$-algebra $A$ with multiplication~$\mu \colon A \otimes A \to A$ and a trace functional $\theta \colon A \to \F$ such that $\ker(\theta)$ contains no non-zero left ideal of~$A$.
 Then $\sigma(a,b) = \theta(ab)$ is a non-degenerate bilinear form.
 In particular, $\sigma$ sets up an isomorphism between~$A$ and~$A^*$.
 Dualizing the algebra structure, we also get a coalgebra structure on~$A$ with counit; we denote the coproduct by $\delta \colon A \to A \otimes A$.
 Note that~$\delta$ is obtained by dualizing the product $A \otimes A \to A$, and using the fact that $(A \otimes A)^* \approx A^* \otimes A^*$ since~$A$ is finite-dimensional.
 The Frobenius algebra~$A$ is called \emph{commutative} if the product~$\mu$ is commutative and the coproduct~$\delta$ is cocommutative.

-In this section, we give a short proof of the following classical result on the classification of (1+1)-dimensional TQFTs using Theorem~\ref{thm:TQFT}, cf.~\cite{Kock}.
-This can be viewed as a warm up for the following section, where we classify (2+1)-dimensional TQFTs.
+In this section, we give a short proof of the following classical result on the classification of (1+1)-dimensional TQFTs using Theorem~\ref{thm:TQFT}; see~\cite{Kock}.
+This can be viewed as a warm-up for the following section, where we classify (2+1)-dimensional TQFTs.
 Here all $1$-manifolds and cobordisms are assumed to be oriented.

 \begin{thm} There is an equivalence between the category of (1+1)-dimensional TQFTs and the category of finite-dimensional commutative Frobenius algebras. \end{thm}

 \begin{proof} It is straightforward to see that a (1+1)-dimensional TQFT